ZangetsuSF/easify/README.md

 # Easify - Seedify Fund Helper Script

-A little tool to fix some basic issues Windows users are experiencing while using **Seedify Fund** website (participating in IGOs, claiming, staking/farming).
+This is a Python script which tries to fix some issues that Windows users are experiencing while using **Seedify Fund** website (IGO participation, claiming, staking/farming).

-Created by **ZangetsuSF** (Telegram admin in **Seedify Turkish Group** - https://t.me/sfundturkey)
+Created by **ZangetsuSF**
+Telegram admin in **Seedify Turkish Group** - https://t.me/sfundturkey

-Special thanks to **Seedify HODLers** (https://t.me/SeedifyHODLers) for their awesome tools and feedbacks about this script
+Special thanks to **Seedify HODLers** (https://t.me/SeedifyHODLers) for their awesome tools and feedbacks about this script.

 **NOTE:** This is not an official Seedify tool/script.
-Please read LICENSE before using.
+Please read LICENSE before using it.

 ------